friends-ce-3-group/capstone-documentation/README.md

 ## Company Profile - The GoodGreets Company

 Established in 2023, The GoodGreets Company was set up to bring joy to the hearts of family, friends, and colleagues with the simple act of sending a card.
 A user who wishes to send a card, can access the website and select a card design from a list of pre-loaded pictures.
 The user fills in the details of the recipient and schedules a date for the card to be sent.
-Thereafter, the user will be given a link to share for others to sign the card.
-The user could also upload a preferred picture of theirs to be used as the card design.
+Thereafter, the user is given a link to share with others to sign the card.
+The user can also upload a preferred picture of theirs to be used as the card design.

 ## Website and Features
 | URL |